 The Chamber currently offers three $1,000 scholarships.
 The Kathleen E. Bray and John F. Mahoney Jr. scholarships are limited to Chamber members in good standing and their employees, children and grandchildren, as well as their employees children and grandchildren.
 The Business Scholarship is open to all graduating seniors who reside in Stoneham.
+Please note you do not need to be pursuing a business degree to apply for a Chamber Scholarship.

 - The Kathleen E. Bray Scholarship: Kathleen E. Bray was instrumental in the founding of the Chamber in 1984.
 She was a Chamber president and arts enthusiast who oversaw the Chamber’s annual summer concert series for many years, and who served as the inspiration for the bandstand’s placement on the Town Common.